 - Yes, membership is required to purchase the CPE Select pass and view any of the qualifying programs.

 - What is the time commitment involved in serving as an NCACPA financial literacy volunteer?

 - The time commitment is up to the each volunteer and the number of presentations you choose to make.
-Some talking points and handouts are available to you, and customizing them takes very little time.
-NCACPA does have 2 games prepackaged for students as well.
+Some talking points and handouts are available to you, and customizing them takes as little or as much time as you'd like.
 You will spend some time contacting the organization or group you wish to address and arranging to be placed on the agenda or program.

 If financial literacy is one of your service priorities, you may want to recruit colleagues to join you in this worthwhile public education program.
 Again, the time needed is completely up to you, but whatever the amount, we hope you find it is time well spent!